 Delightful cinnamon scones are wonderfully tender and so very flavorful.
-Made with almond flour, they are tasty and healthy!
+Made with almond flour, they are wholesome and gluten-free.

 After I made keto scones, which were a HUGE success even with my high-carb-eating teenage testers, my daughter asked if I would be willing to make a cinnamon version.

 She reminded me of one of her favorite childhood weekend breakfasts - tortilla French toast (basically, tortillas fried in butter and dusted with cinnamon sugar).
 Might I be able to recreate the same flavors, but keep it gluten-free?
 Challenge accepted!

 The ingredients needed for this recipe

 These are the ingredients you'll need to make these tasty cinnamon scones (the exact measurements are listed in the recipe card below):